mbaumer/us_hep_funding/docs/_states/VA.md

 <a name="VA-05"></a>
 [Back to top](#top)
 ## VA-05 -- Rep. Thomas Garrett (R)
+### Committees
+Thomas Garrett is the #7 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

+Thomas Garrett is the #11 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $6,890,000.00 in SC HEP grants.